ECTSCodeAvailability

 4. Information and Strategy

-5. Strategic Management and Quality Management Systems
+5. Strategic Management and Integrated Management Systems

 Part II: Management Theories